nikivanov/watney/README.md

 Besides the components listed above, some breadboard jumper wires and M3 screws, the rest of the components are 3D-printable.

 The software part of Watney provides webcam-on-wheels functionality.
-The camera feed is low-latency 720p and you control the rover from the browser.
+The camera feed is low-latency HD and you control the rover from the browser.

 Components